 DEVELOPMENT OF A NOVEL LC CONCEPT FOR CLINICAL PROTEOMICS

 Mass spectrometry based proteomics and metabolomics are fast growing and powerful technologies, with the potential to revolutionize health care and precision medicine.
 Here we describe a conceptually novel low-flow chromatography system, that delivers the robustness and throughput required for clinical applications while maintaining the sensitivity of current nano-flow LC instrumentation.

 Authors: Nicolai Bache, Philipp E. Geyer, Ole Hoerning, Lasse Falkenby, Peter Treit, Igor Paron, Florian Meier, Ole Vorm and Matthias Mann

 OPTIMIZING DATA PROCESSING PARAMETERS FOR SAMPLES ACQUIRED ON INSTRUMENTS USING ADVANCED PEAK DETERMINATION

-Thermo and Evosep’s data from the joint use of the Evosep One system and Thermo’s QExactive mass spectrometers.
-The samples were measured using an Evosep One coupled to an Q Exactive HF-X Hybrid Quadrupole-Orbitrap mass spectrometer, and the Evotip technology improves overall system throughput and robustness by reducing column clogging and carryover.
+Thermo Fisher Scientific’s and Evosep’s data from the joint use of the Evosep One system and Thermo Fisher Scientific’s mass spectrometers.
+The samples were measured using an Evosep One coupled to the Thermo Scientific™ Q Exactive™ HF-X Hybrid Quadrupole-Orbitrap™ mass spectrometer, and the Evotip technology improves overall system throughput and robustness by reducing column clogging and carryover.